Direct Payments

 • regular household expenses that everyone has such as gas, electricity, rent or food shopping

-• paying for a house clearance if a relative goes into residential or nursing care
+• a house clearance if a relative goes into residential or nursing care

 • equipment that could be classed as an offensive weapon.
-For example knives or guns.
-Anything else that is against the law!
+For example, knives or guns or anything else that is against the law!

-Your Direct Payment depends on the outcome of your needs and Financial assessment.
+The amount you receive as a Direct Payment depends on the outcome of your Needs and Financial Assessments.

 Your responsibilities

-You will have the following responsibilities for managing your Direct Payments.
+You are responsible for managing your Direct Payments.
 You must:

 • use the money to pay for the services that have been agreed